vasilionjea/lofi-dx/README.md

 * Simple terms like `software engineer` will result in documents that may have either one or both terms, but not necessarily as a phrase.

 ## Example
-Create instance and add documents to the index:
+Create and add documents to the index:
 ```js
 const peopleIndex = new InvertedIndex({ uidKey: 'id', fields: ['title'] });
 const peopleSearch = new InvertedSearch(this.invertedIndex);